oracle-livelabs/goldengate/goldengate-microservices23ai/prepare-consoles/prepare-consoles.md

     ![Connect to database](./images/01-07-connect-to-db.png " ")

-## Task 2: Add a Checkpoint table, Transaction information, and Heartbeat table
+## Task 2: Add a Checkpoint table, Trandata information, and Heartbeat table

 1. In the navigation menu, click **Checkpoint**.
 In the Checkpoint page, click **Add Checkpoint** (plus icon).